SimonSubokLee/ston-docs-son/admin/intro.rst

 .. figure:: img/intro_3layers.png
    :align: center

-Content transfer can become an enormous burden when the service reaches maturity.
+Content delivery can become an enormous burden when the service reaches maturity.
 Dozens of billions of shopping mall content and video service content have already reached terabytes long ago.
-The scalability of content transfer must be considered in order to expand the service.
+The scalability of content delivery must be considered in order to expand the service.

 The edge indicates the surface layer of the service where users experience speed and availability of the service.
-No matter the cost, content requested by users must be transferred.
+No matter the cost, content requested by users must be responded.
 Broken images or unavailable webpages on the user's screen fatally damages the reputation of the service.
-The burden of content transfer at the application layer and the storage layer will be reduced if the edge layer can transfer content.
+The burden of content delivery at the application layer and the storage layer will be reduced if the edge layer can deliver content.

 Having an efficient and easily expandable edge layer eliminates the necessity of expanding other high cost layers.
 On the other hand, expanding the storage layer and the application layer is an inappropriate solution due to  high cost and low efficiency.

-Then, how can the STON edge server promote content transfer faster and easier?
+Then, how can the STON edge server promote content delivery faster and easier?

 How Edge Server works : Caching